Coronavirus: Diamond Princess cruise passengers are quarantined in Japan - Daily Gaming World

 More in corona virus

-On Wednesday, the 10 passengers who tested positive for corona virus and were covered with large white sheets from head to knee were led from the cruise ship by gloved and masked officers while others were locked in their cabins on board.
+Earlier this week, a group of 10 passengers who tested positive for coronavirus were led out of the cruise ship by gloved and masked officers while others were locked in their cabins on board.

 In Hong Kong, more than 3,600 people were to be screened on another cruise ship after it was banned due to growing concerns about the spread of an Taiwan outbreak.

 The ships are involved in a global health emergency that appears to be worsening every day.
-The corona virus has killed at least 565 people, mainly in mainland China, with more than 28,000 confirmed cases.
-The total number of cases in the US on Thursday morning was 12 in six different states.
+The corona virus killed nearly 640 people, all but two in mainland China.
+Worldwide, more than 31,000 people are infected with the virus.
+As of Thursday morning, there were 12 confirmed cases in six different states in the United States.

 KYODO Kyodo / REUTERS

 China has vigorously defended its disease control measures and urged other nations not to go overboard in their responses.
-Countries “can assess the disease situation objectively, fairly, calmly and sensibly, respect the relevant and professional recommendations of the WHO, understand and support China’s disease control efforts,” said State Department spokeswoman Hua Chenying at an online press conference on Wednesday.
+Countries “can assess the disease situation objectively, fairly, calmly and sensibly, respect the relevant and professional WHO recommendations, understand and support China’s disease control efforts,” said Foreign Minister Hua Chenying at an online press conference on Wednesday.
 “Fear is worse than any virus.”

 In order to reduce the risk of exposure for health professionals, Beijing wants to develop a robot for performing throat examinations.
 Irrespective of this, Shanghai announced that the reopening of all schools will not take place until the end of February and not as originally planned until the middle of the month.
 The exact date depends on how the outbreak develops.